• Skip to primary navigation

 Where We Deliver

-We have free local delivery routes in Lake Country, WI area: Dousman, Ottawa, Oconomowoc, Eagle, Waukesha, Palmyra, Sullivan, Wales and Delafield.
-If you need your delivery expedited or are outside our 25 area, contact us for delivery cost estimates to your location.
+We provide free delivery on produce orders $30 and above, locally in Lake Country, WI area: Dousman, Ottawa, Oconomowoc, Eagle, Waukesha, Palmyra, Sullivan and Delafield.
+If you are outside this area, contact us for delivery costs to your location.
 Orders are also available for pick up by appointment.
 Contact us to make arrangements.

 Peppers